CronCats/docs/content/docs/agent-faq.md

 The same should be done for agent-2.testnet and agent-3.testnet.
 But you need to change `screen -S croncat-1` to `screen -S croncat-2`, `log-1` to `log-2`, etc.

-## Find out the status of the Croncat Agent
+## Find out the status of Croncat Agent

 ### Croncat status